WattleFoxxo/ResoniteOSC/README.md

 # ResoniteOSC
- Converts VRCOSC to Resonite websockets
+ An API for OSC in Resonite